Kwita Izina Boosts Rwanda’s Tourism

 After the genocide, the government founded an organization called FARG (Fund for Genocide Survivors).
-Through this organization, they sought us out, provided us with financial support and put us through school.
+Through this organization, they sought us out, provided us with financial support, and put us through school.

 Why did you choose to become a tour guide?

-As I child, I had great admiration of tourists.
+As I child, I had a great admiration for tourists.
 I watched in awe as they walked around with their heavy bags.
 Of course, I always loved nature but tourists really sold me into the idea of becoming a tour guide.
-Therefore, when I reached upper secondary, I chose tourism and while there were two options; hotel management and tourism, I chose tourism.
+Therefore, when I reached upper secondary, I chose tourism, and while there were two options; hotel management and tourism, I chose tourism.
 Everyone told me, “You should choose hotel management because it will be easier for you since you’re a girl.”
 I refused to listen to them.
 I knew what I wanted.